Wheels

 way that a long spanner makes it easier to loosen a nut.

-Let's look at both these things in more detail:
+Let's look at both these things in more detail.

-1. By shifting friction to the axle
+1. Shifting friction to the axle

 When you push a box on the ground, there's a lot of friction between the bottom of

-When you push the same box loaded onto a cart with four wheels, there's much less resistance.
-The cart wheels don't eliminate the friction, as some people think—far from it!
+the ground so that part of the friction disappears.
+However, wheels don't eliminate friction entirely, as some people think—far from it!
 There must be friction between the four wheels and the ground or they'd simply slide along (like something being pushed on ice).
 Friction between each wheel and the ground helps it "dig in" so the wheel can rotate.

-2. By providing leverage
+2. Providing leverage

-But wheels on carts help in another way too: they work like levers.
-The rim of a wheel turns a greater distance than the axle so, in the case where you're pushing a cart from behind or pulling it from the front, there is more force at the axle than at the rim.
+The rim of a cartwheel turns a greater distance than the axle so, in the case where you're pushing a cart from behind or pulling it from the front, there is more force at the axle than at the rim.
 That means it really helps if your cart has big wheels because they give you more leverage, magnify your pushing force, and help you overcome the force of friction at the axles.

 Turn a wheel at the rim and the force you apply (red arrow) is multiplied to give a bigger force at the axle (blue arrow).
 The bigger the wheel, the greater the effect, because the radius of the wheel works like a lever.
+The bigger the wheel, the longer the lever,

 People were using animals for transportation long before the